freaktechnik/Crowd-Dashboard/README.md

 Crowd Dashboard is licensed under the GPLv2 License.

 ## Pull Requests
 If you fork this repository and make changes, please, please file a pull request to merge your improvements and fixes back into this repo.
-I will most likely merge it back in here (can't promise it, I don't want any chunk here...).
+I will most likely merge it back in here (can't promise it, I don't want any junk here...).